 The Ascent of Chinese Education

-Author Profile: William Kirby, PhD ’81
+Author Interview: William Kirby, PhD ’81

 Will Chinese universities threaten the global preeminence of those in the United States?
 In his new book, Empires of Ideas: Creating the Modern University from Germany to America to China, William Kirby, PhD ’81, Harvard’s T. M. Chang Professor of China Studies and Spangler Family Professor of Business Administration, turns to history for answers.
 Looking at the trajectory of German universities, the world’s best until they were supplanted by those in the United States, Kirby says that China’s internationalism and passion for higher education could similarly propel its schools past great American institutions—including Harvard.